-Teysuno (prounounced tay-sun-oh) is a chemotherapy drug made up of the following drugs:
+Teysuno (pronounced tay-sun-oh) is a chemotherapy drug made up of the following drugs:

-- Gimeracil – which makes tegafur last longer in the body so you need a lower dose
+- gimeracil – this makes tegafur last longer in the body so you need a lower dose

-It is a treatment for advanced stomach cancer.
-You have it in combination with another chemotherapy drug called cisplatin.
+You might have it as a treatment for advanced stomach cancer.
+You usually have it in combination with another chemotherapy drug called cisplatin.

 Teysuno is one of a group of chemotherapy drugs known as the anti metabolites.
 These stop cells making and repairing DNA.
 Cancer cells need to make and repair DNA in order to grow and multiply.

 How you have teysuno

 Teysuno is a capsule.
 You take the capsules twice a day, morning and evening.
 Swallow them whole with plenty of water.
 You should take the capsules either an hour before eating or an hour after eating.

 Taking your capsules

 You should take the right dose, not more or less.

 Never stop taking a cancer drug without talking to your specialist first.